bgavran/Compositional_Deep_Learning/README.md

 It started as a Haskell implementation of the [Backprop as Functor](https://arxiv.org/abs/1711.10455) paper which is an intriguing approach to neural networks from the perspective of Category Theory.

-It's still a work in progress, but in the meantime there have been a few papers that started talking about similar things!
+In the meantime there have been a few papers that started talking about similar things!

 [a) The simple essence of automatic differentiation](http://conal.net/papers/essence-of-ad/)